Monday, September 30, 2024

 • For pandemics, a lack of information is a danger not just to each citizen's own personal health, but to the health of those impacted by people making poor decisions that might lead to transmission.
 It is a moral imperative that everyone in society have access to best possible information.

-• For existential threat to humanity that is Climate Change, society is mired in deep denial.
-We still have not admitted how very serious this problem is.
-Those peddling misinformation are most assuredely going to make their propaganda as free as possible.
+• For existential threats to democracy or humanity, we cannot afford to close our eyes.
+The stakes are far too high.
+Democracy is under active assault world-wide, but especially in the United States right now.
+Climate is similarly urgent, and aggravated by how societally mired we are in deep denial, unwilling to even admit how very serious and rapidly evolving the problem is.
+Disinformation campaigns are a big part of both situations.
+Those peddling misleading information are most assuredely going to make their propaganda as freely available as possible.
 Truth can barely keep up.
 We don't need further impediments like paywalls on top of that, or else, soon enough, there won't be any of us left to matter.

 I get that news outfits need to make money, but when I see critical information about an upcoming storm, or a possible pandemic, or assaults on democracy or climate change, I get more than average frustrated by seeing that such information is stuck behind a paywall.